About this Course

 Course email address

 If you are requesting extensions or if you have personal concerns, please contact us via the email address above.

 All course announcements will be made on Ed.

-Discussion session: Discussion section will be held in-person on Fridays from 3:30-5 in 100 Lewis, led by your instructors.
-These sections will cover important problem-solving skills that bridge the concepts in the lecture videos with the skills you’ll need to apply the ideas on the homework and beyond.
-Attendance is required: you must turn in your discussion worksheet at the end of class to receive credit.
+Discussion sessions: Discussion section will be held on Wednesdays, led by your GSIs.
+These sections will cover important problem-solving skills that bridge the concepts in the lecture with the skills you’ll need to apply the ideas on the homework and beyond.

-Lab: Mondays in-person.
+Lab: Labs will be held on Mondays in-person.
 You can complete lab assignments on your own time, but you are highly encouraged to attend lab sessions to work with your classmates and get help from the staff.